Simple Ideas for Spring Nature Study [FREE Book List and Unit Study]

 In this blog post:

-- Nature resources from Treehouse Schoolhouse
+• Nature study resources from Treehouse Schoolhouse

-Favorite ideas for incorporating spring into your homeschool
+Favorite homeschool ideas for learning about spring

 These are my favorite ways to feature and learn from the spring season in our homeschool.